-Beaucage Sabbatical in First Year Only: In the first year of the project Prof. Beaucage will travel to Cape Town, Kigali and Haramaya for and extended visit during his sabbatical leave.
+Beaucage Sabbatical in First Year Only: In the first year of the project Prof. Beaucage will travel to Cape Town, Kigali and Haramaya for an extended visit during his sabbatical leave.
 Beaucage plans to setup operations in Cincinnati in the early stage while operations are setup on Cape Town, Kigali and Haramaya.
-After 6 months of project operation he will travel to Africa to ensure that the initial stages of the project are proceeding as planned.
-He will reside in Cape Town for about 10 weeks and use this as a base for extended visits to Kigali and Haramaya.
+After 3 months of project operation he will travel to Africa to assist with the initial stages of the project.
+He will reside in Cape Town for about 10 weeks and use this as a base for visits to Kigali and Haramaya.
+The expenses for the sabbatical are \$25,000.
+This will be used to travel to Cape Town for 10 weeks as well as to travel to Kigali and Haramaya during this time period (about \$2,500 each) in the initial stages of the project setup.

-Cincinnati Budget: Housing in Cape Town \$10,000, Per Diem and expenses \$10,000 (International)
+Cincinnati Budget: Airfare/Housing/Car in Cape Town \$10,000, per diem and expenses \$10,000.
+Trips to Kigali, Rwanda and Addis Ababa, Ethiopia \$2,500 each including about \$1,200 airfare each.
+Total \$25,000 first year only (International).